Ardentwheel/OpenCore-Hasee-X57S1/Tools/BIOS/README.md

 [IIN1V105_Hasee-Advanced-GOP-vbt.rom]

-> Intel GopDriver v14.0.1039 for IceLake CPU Graphics Adapters Intel vbt v230 for IceLake CPU Graphics Adapters from [Phoenix48]
+> Intel GopDriver v14.0.1039 for IceLake CPU Graphics Adapters

+> Intel vbt v230 for IceLake CPU Graphics Adapters

+> From [Phoenix48]
 (Use at your own risk)